Easy Holiday Party Ideas with Michigan Apples

 6. Do the math

 Plan on two drinks per person for the first hour, and one drink per person for each additional hour.
-For appetizers, one-and-a-half to two appetizers per person should be fine.
+For appetizers, one and a half to two appetizers per person should be fine.

 Try These Healthy Apple-tizers